dmtacubanza/prosource-data-engineer/README.md

 END: Exits the database.

 **1. Local Setup Instructions:**

 	Using Visual Studio Code, follow these steps:
-		Install Python on your system with a supported version _(Used version in the demo: Python 3.11)_ **(Note: Using macOS is not supported in this demo)**
+		A. Install Python on your system with a supported version _(Used version in the demo: Python 3.11)_ **(Note: Using macOS is not supported in this demo)**
-		Make sure to install also the Python extension Select **Python Interpreter** from the Status Bar Open Terminal and Run the Python script using Python.exe, for example:
+		B..
+Make sure to install also the Python extension
+		C. Select **Python Interpreter** from the Status Bar
+		D. Open Terminal and Run the Python script using Python.exe, for example:

 	& C:/python.exe C:/inmemorydatabase.py